Oseltamivir: Otherwise healthy people

-In those who are otherwise healthy the CDC states that antivirals may be considered within the first 48 hours.
+In those who are otherwise healthy the US Centers for Disease Control and Prevention states that antivirals may be considered within the first 48 hours.
 A German clinical practice guideline recommends against its use.

 Two 2013 meta-analyses have concluded that benefits in those who are otherwise healthy do not outweigh its risks.
 When the analysis was restricted to people with confirmed infection, the same 2014 Cochrane Review (see above) found unclear evidence of change in the risk of complications such as pneumonia, while three other reviews found a decreased risk.
 Together, published studies suggest that oseltamivir reduces the duration of symptoms by 0.5–1.0 day.
 Any benefit of treatment must be balanced against side effects, which include psychiatric symptoms and increased rates of vomiting.

 The 2014 Cochrane Collaboration review concluded that oseltamivir did not affect the need for hospitalizations, and that there is no proof of reduction of complications of influenza (such as pneumonia) because of a lack of diagnostic definitions, or reduction of the spread of the virus.
 There was also evidence that suggested that oseltamivir prevented some people from producing sufficient numbers of their own antibodies to fight infection.
 The authors recommended that guidance should be revised to take account of the evidence of small benefit and increased risk of harms.

 The US Centers for Disease Control and Prevention (CDC), the European Centre for Disease Prevention and Control (ECDC), the Public Health England (PHE), the Infectious Disease Society of America (IDSA), the American Academy of Pediatrics (AAP), and Roche (the originator) rejected the recommendations of the 2014 Cochrane Review to urgently change treatment guidelines and drug labels.

 Prevention

-As of 2017, the CDC does not recommend to use oseltamivir generally for prevention due to concerns that widespread use will encourage resistance development.
+As of 2017, the US Centers for Disease Control and Prevention does not recommend to use oseltamivir generally for prevention due to concerns that widespread use will encourage resistance development.
 They recommend that it be considered in those at high risk, who have been exposed to influenza within 48 hours and have not received or only recently been vaccinated.
 They recommended it during outbreaks in long term care facilities and in those who are significantly immunosuppressed.

 As of 2011, reviews concluded that when oseltamivir is used preventatively it decreases the risk of exposed people developing symptomatic disease.
 A systematic review of systematic reviews found low to moderate evidence that it decreases the risk of getting symptomatic influenza by 1 to 12% (a relative decrease of 64 to 92%).
 It recommended against its use in healthy, low-risk persons due to cost, the risk of resistance development, and side effects and concluded it might be useful for prevention in unvaccinated high risk persons.